• gumption •

 Word History: Today's Good Word is one of those mysterious terms the Scots brought over to the US, where it settled in the Southern states.
 Where the Scots got the word is a mystery.
-Its original meaning was "common sense" but that slipped a bit in the US to the first meaning above.
+Its original meaning was "common sense", but that slipped a bit in the US to the first meaning above.
 It is not a reduction of rumgumption or rumblegumption, since these words seem to have entered the language about a half century after gumption.
 Moreover, rumgumption is made up of the (again, Scottish) adjective rum "good, excellent" + gumption.
 The original word, whatever it was, clearly has been hammered into the shape of a fake Latin word, with the suffix -tion.
-Who did that and when are simply unknown.
+It is simply unknown who did that and when.

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!